* Trump to impose 10% tariffs on rest of U.S. imports from China

 * Interest rate futures price in Fed rate cut in Sept

-* Yen marks biggest gain in 2 years, gold hovers near 6-year high
+* Yen marks biggest gain in 2 years, gold near 6-year high

-Trump's announcement, which came a day after U.S. and Chinese negotiators concluded a meeting in Shanghai without much progress, marks an end to a trade truce struck in June and could further disrupt global supply chains.
+Trump's announcement, which came a day after U.S. and Chinese negotiators concluded a meeting in Shanghai without significant signs of progress, marks an end to a truce in the trade war struck in June and could further disrupt global supply chains.

-Trump's move may force the Federal Reserve to cut interest rates again to protect the U.S. economy from trade-policy risks after its first rate cut in more than a decade on Wednesday.
+Trump's decision has thrown the Federal Reserve another curve ball that may force it to again cut interest rates to protect the U.S. economy from trade-policy risks after its first rate cut in more than a decade on Wednesday.

 Although Fed Chairman Jerome Powell said the rate cut was a "mid-cycle adjustment" and not a start to a full-blown rate-cutting cycle, markets aren't fully convinced.